PandaHugMonster/php-simputils/README.md

 And after all that you could get parts separately and play around with them.

-For example we get "path" parts, and they are returned as a Box-array, you can work with them sequntially, but as soon as you stringify them, they turn back to "path" string
+For example, we get "path" parts, and they are returned as a Box-array, you can work with them sequentially, but as soon as you stringify them, they turn back to "path" string
 again:

 ```php